-I was recently hired by new clients to redesign their tired master bathroom.
+I was recently hired by new clients to redesign their tired primary bathroom.
 They relocated to a rural property south of Des Moines from Alabama and are beginning the process of personalizing the house, which is dated (probably to the 90s) and a little grandma.
 When we sat down to discuss the design direction, they said they wanted to create a modern farmhouse.
-This popular style made perfect sense to me, given the location and style of the home.
+While the term “modern farmhouse” is overused these days and has lost its way (in my opinion), this popular style made perfect sense to me for this particular client, given the location and style of the home.

-The master bathroom is their top priority because they suspect a leak in the shower, and we’ll likely tackle the decor of the master bedroom at the same time.
+The primary bathroom is their top priority because they suspect a leak in the shower, and we’ll likely tackle the decor of the primary bedroom at the same time.
 The clients showed me a few inspirational images from magazines but said they trusted me to come up with a design they liked.
 They did have some interesting criteria, which will test my creative juices.

 I find projects like this to be the most exciting.
 As Barney would have said, “Challenge accepted!”
 Thankfully, they did not reference Joanna Gaines or Fixer Upper at any time during our consultation!
 I did ask if they had any objections to shiplap, and they did not.